bydavy/CarND-Capstone-Docker/README.md

 udacity_run #Executes the project
 ```

-### I want multiple bash sessions to my container
+### Multiple bash sessions
 Simply open a new terminal and run the script again, if your container is currently running it will attach to it.
-Therefore, you can have one terminal session to run the project and another one to query for ROS's topic or what have you.
+Therefore, you can have one terminal session to run the project and another one to query ROS's topic or what have you.